2018 - Donna Magid, M.D., M.Ed.

 - Stress: fracture occurring via fatigue (abnormal repetitive forces on normal bone, eg military recruit or new physical activity) or insufficiency (normal, often repetitive, forces on abnormal bone such as osteopenic new exerciser)

 POSITION of fragments: assume starting point of normal, or ANATOMIC.
 CHANGES’ reference point is ‘…of DISTAL to PROXIMAL”.
 Be very specific and clear.
-Redundancy (“with 25 degrees medial angulation of the DISTAL FRAGMENT relative to the PROXIMAL FRAGMENT”) is better than miscommunication (“…25 degrees medial angulation” may suffice in communicating with Orthopaedics, but many Emergency Medicine or other house officers will be unfamiliar with the distal-relative-to-proximal Orthopaedic convention).
+Redundancy (“with 25 degrees medial angulation of the DISTAL FRAGMENT relative to the PROXIMAL FRAGMENT”) is better than miscommunication (“…25 degrees medial angulation” may suffice in communicating with Orthopaedics, but many Emergency Medicine or other house officers will be unfamiliar with the distal-relative-to-proximal Orthopaedic convention, hence the redundancy of "...of the distal portion")).
 Once fractured, bone may be ‘near” or ‘apparently anatomic’ if truly NOT displaced—but is unlikely to be 100% anatomic; use word sparingly.
 See ‘Alignment” below.

 Figure 2.
 Fractures